mendix/docs/content/refguide/web-modeler/checks-wm.md

 ### 3.2 Checks Panel Overview {#checks-panel-overview}

 The **Checks** panel is represented as a table with buttons on top, and a table underneath them.
 The buttons control the information that is displayed in the table.
-For more information, see [Types of Checks](#checks-types).
+For more information, see section [3.1 Types of Checks](#checks-types).

 {{% alert type="info" %}}